bktfuture/Sorting-array-of-numbers/README.md

 # Sorting-array-of-numbers
- It is an explanation of sorting array in C
+ It is an explanation of sorting array of numbers in C. FOr me to remember.